ZZDXgangwu/Chinese-anesthesia-dataset/README.md

 The English anesthesia data here are directly translated from the Chinese data we collected.
 The purpose is to facilitate understanding.
 The Chinese version is still the main language used.

 If you want to view all the data, please visit [Chinese Anesthesia Dataset](https://zenodo.org/records/13378270) Apply to us for all the data.
 If your purpose is suitable, we will provide you with all the data.

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+To view a copy of this license, visit [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).